CSCfi/csc-user-guide/CONTRIBUTING.md

 else has made edits while you were editing.
 This situation is called a conflict.
 (To be written: How to resolve conflicts?)

-### Making pull requests in the desktop application
+### Making pull requests in the Github Desktop application

 [GitHub Desktop](https://desktop.github.com/) offers the third way to work with the repository.